rajapandian-dev/test-repo/README.md

 # Tennis Kata

-This Kata is about implementing a simple tennis game where they have simplified tennis, so each set is one game.
+This Kata is about implementing a simple tennis game. each set is one game.

 The scoring system is simple: